QuantEcon/lecture-source-py/source/rst/wald_friedman.rst

-Digression on type I and type II errors
+Digression on Type I and Type II Errors
 ----------------------------------------

 If we regard  :math:`f=f_0` as a null hypothesis and :math:`f=f_1` as an alternative hypothesis,